 Project grants are limited to applicants holding a doctorate or the equivalent, and are awarded on the basis of:

 - ability and preparation of the principal project personnel (including knowledge of the requisite languages) and

 - interest and value of the project to the specific field of study.

 Individuals currently affiliated with Dumbarton Oaks are not eligible.
 Applications are reviewed by an external committee of scholars in the relevant field.
-Awards are made for projects conducted within the 2016 fiscal year (July 1, 2015, through June 30, 2016).
+Awards are made for projects conducted within the span of one fiscal year (July 1, 2016, through June 30, 2017).

-Before applying, applicants must contact the appropriate Director of Studies, no later than October 1, 2014, to determine if the project is within the purview of Dumbarton Oaks.
-Completed applications must include three letters of reference posted directly by the recommenders to the online application.
+Completed applications must include three letters of reference posted directly by the recommenders to the online application system.

 Please read and follow the online instructions.
-Applications, in English, must be submitted electronically by November 1, 2014.
+Applications, in English, must be submitted electronically via the Embark application system by November 1.